Jini812/Online-Book-Store---SQL/README.md

 -	6.Find the detail of the most expensive book
 -	7.Show all customers who ordered more than 1 quantity of book
 -	8.Retrieve all orders where the total amount exceeds $20
--	9. List all the genres available in the books table
+-	9.List all the genres available in the books table
 -	10.Find the book with the lowest stock
--	11. Calculate the toal revenue generated from all the orders
+-	11.Calculate the toal revenue generated from all the orders
--	Select sum(total_amount) as total_revenue from orders
+-	12.Select sum(total_amount) as total_revenue from orders

 -	------------ ****** ADVANCED QUESTIONS ************------------
 -	1.Retrieve the total number of books sold for each genre